 When it comes to life insurance, there are two main types: term and permanent.
 Most people choose term life insurance because it is more affordable and provides protection for a specific period of time.
 However, permanent life insurance can be a good option for some people, especially if they want to leave a legacy for their loved ones.
-This guide will discuss the pros and cons of permanent life insurance so that you can decide if it is right for you.
+This guide will discuss the pros and cons of permanent life insurance so you can decide if it suits you.

 - How does a permanent life insurance policy work?

 - What Are The Types Of Permanent Life Insurance Coverage?

 - What Are The Advantage Of Permanent Life Insurance?

 - What Are The Disadvantages Of Permanent Life Insurance?

 - What are the pros and cons of permanent life insurance?

 - Does Permanent Life Insurance Have A Cash Value?

 - What are the Differences Between The Types Of permanent life insurance policies?